-A creamy mushroom potato and leek soup made without any cream!
+A creamy mushroom potato and leek soup made without any cream.

 Cream-based soups are a classic cooking method, but there are truly so many more options and ways to create that velvety texture in soups.
 What most people may, or may not, realize is that potatoes are an incredibly simple and healthy ingredient to use to help create the rich consistency of a cream-based soup with a much lighter option.
 Don’t get me wrong, I am all for healthy cooking fats, but dairy doesn’t work for everyone’s dietary needs, so it’s nice to have some different options and alternatives to turn to, and this mushroom, potato and leek soup is exactly that.

-Whether they are mashed, roasted and baked, potatoes are a total comfort food and that’s exactly what they do for this do in this dish.
+Whether they are mashed, roasted or baked, potatoes are a total comfort food and that’s exactly what they do for this do in this dish.
 Although potatoes have a bad rap for being a “bad carb”, I can assure you that is not the case at all.
-Potatoes are a rich source of complex carbohydrates, energy, they are high in fibre and a great source of minerals.
-(If you are still not convinced, have a read of my blog post All About Carbohydrates where I break down the good, bad and ugly sides of carbohydrates.)
+Potatoes are a rich source of complex carbohydrates, and energy, they are high in fibre and a great source of minerals.
+(If you are still not convinced, have read of my blog post All About Carbohydrates where I break down the good, bad and ugly sides of carbohydrates.)

 In addition to the potatoes, mushrooms are the true superfood in this dish.
-The medicinal use of mushrooms has a very long tradition in Asian countries that goes back thousands of years, so it’s a wonder we North American’s are just seeing their benefits now.
-These little pieces of fungi are incredibly immune boosting, help to protect heart health and are also a good source of vitamin D. There are hundreds of mushroom varieties, but the more common grocery store available ones include button, cremini, shitake, chanterelles, oyster, porcini, and portobello.
+The medicinal use of mushrooms has a very long tradition in Asian countries that goes back thousands of years, so it’s a wonder we North Americans are just seeing their benefits now.
+These little pieces of fungi are incredibly immune boosting, help to protect heart health and are also a good source of vitamin D. There are hundreds of mushroom varieties, but the more common grocery store-available ones include button, cremini, shitake, chanterelles, oyster, porcini, and portobello.

 This potato mushroom soup recipe is a combination of two of my personal favourite types of soup; potato leek soup and cream of mushroom soup.
 This particular recipe calls for a combination of mushrooms, so feel free to experiment with whatever ones you can find.
 In general, the smaller mushrooms create better flavour in the soup, so look for porcini, chanterelles and cremini for maximum flavour.